marwan116/blog/pages/posts/flaky_tests.md

     )
 ```

+In general, it is a good idea to avoid making network calls in your test suite.
+However, if you must, you can resort to using a mocking library like [responses](https://pypi.org/project/responses/) to mock the network calls.

-**tip** It is worth noting that there is a pytest plugin called [pytest-socket](https://pypi.org/project/pytest-socket/) that can be used to disable socket calls during tests.
+**Tip on preventing network-related issues** It is worth noting that there is a pytest plugin called [pytest-socket](https://pypi.org/project/pytest-socket/) that can be used to disable socket calls during tests.

 ## Wrap up

-I hope the above examples will help you spot flakiness in your test suite and hopefully move you one step closer to a more reliable test suite.
+I hope the above examples will help you spot flakiness in your test suite and move you one step closer to a more reliable test suite.
 Having confidence in a test suite is important and will help you and your team rest easy.

-Note that this not an exhaustive list of all the possible sources of flakiness.
-There are many more sources of flakiness that I did not cover in this article.
+To avoid this article becoming too long, I did not cover all the possible sources of flakiness.
 I encourage you to read the [Surveying the developer experience of flaky tests](https://www.gregorykapfhammer.com/download/research/papers/key/Parry2022-paper.pdf) paper for a comprehensive overview.